nixypanda/react-horizontal-timeline/README.md

 A react port of the horizontal time-line developed by CodyHouse.
 Here is a [demo](http://sherubthakur.github.io/react-horizontal-timeline) I hope you too are a fan of the elder scrolls.

+## NOTE
+This package is no longer maintained by me.
+If you find it usefull and would like to be a maintainer for this package please contact me sherub.thakur@gmail.com

 ## HorizontalTimeline

 It will just render a timeline with the dates that you provided and it is up to you what to do when a date is selected. i.e. it will give you the index of the date that was clicked and you can do anything with it.